-turn a telephone call to his office, long championed the class-action system as an equalizer for small investors and other plaintiffs seeking redress of corporate wrongdoing.
+Another former senior partner in the firm, David J. Bershad, has already pleaded guilty to a charge related to the kickback scheme, and another named partner at the firm, Melvyn I. Weiss, has also been a subject of the investigation, but has not been charged.
+For years, Mr. Lerach and his long championed the class-action system as an equalizer for small investors and other plaintiffs seeking redress of corporate wrongdoing.
 John W. Keker, Mr. Lerach's lawyer, did not return a phone call, and the United States attorney's office declined to comment.